Open Document Text version of this policy

 This involves taking into account the overarching departmental requirements for performance management with the intention of integrating GSG requirements with departmental needs as far as possible.

-Section 4 provides examples of appropriate CPD activity and how this should be recorded.
-Principle 8
+The section on ‘defining CPD activities’ provides examples of appropriate CPD activity and how this should be recorded.

-CPD evidence must also be provided by GSG applicants when applying for a new statistical/data science post.
+CPD evidence must also be provided by GSG applicants when applying for a new statistical or data science post.
 This evidence will form part of the assessment of suitability for the post at sift stage and you may also be questioned about your CPD activity at interview.

-Some GSG members are line managed by non-statisticians/non-data scientists.
+Some GSG members are line managed by non-statistician or non-data scientists.
 This policy should enable those line managers to understand the CPD requirements and help individuals in their development discussions.

-The policy and guide will be continuously monitored by the GSS People Committee who will welcome any feedback (via the GSS Capability Team).
+The policy and guide will be continuously monitored by the GSS People Committee who will welcome any feedback (via the GSS Capability Team, email: email@example.com).

-A dedicated CPD site has been developed on Learning Platform for Government portal and the GSS website for information on CPD.
+A dedicated CPD site has been developed on the Learning Platform for Government portal.

-Further information on all of these principles can be obtained from the GSS Capability Team.
+Further information on all of these principles can be obtained from the GSS Capability Team, email: firstname.lastname@example.org.